Sell More Handmade with this Retail Trick

 Everyone wants to sell more handmade products.
 But to do so, you must get out of the seller mentality and think about buyers and the way they shop.

-Example 1: The first website shows a photo of the dress on a hanger.
+Website #1 shows the dress photographed on a hanger/laying flat.
 You must put the work in to imagine how the dress might fit on a body, what type of shoe you might wear it with, how the fabric hangs, etc.

-Example 2: The second website shows the dress on a person along with jewelry, shoes, and a handbag.
+Website #2 shows the dress on a model wearing matching shoes and accessories and even shows how you might wear your hair.
 You can immediately picture yourself in the dress, know exactly how you’d style it, and where you’d wear it.

 What does the second retailer do differently that results in more sales?